tsgates/arch-wiki-markdown/wiki/PekWM.md

 When you press Ctrl+Alt+R Pekwm will display on the screen the text 'Reconfiguring' (osdctl -s 'Reconfiguring') and reconfigure (Reload).
 (Note that this requires osdsh to be installed)

+The next example will bind a media key to lower the volume:

+    KeyPress = "XF86AudioLowerVolume" { Actions = "exec amixer set Master 5%- unmute &" }

 You can also do "chains" of keys, so for example the code